corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 `custom_representation ?`
 `'com.r3.corda.demo.TestState'`

-Checks if the object in the `custom_representation` DB column has a top-level field called `com.r3.corda.demo.TestState`
+Checks if the object in the `custom_representation` database column has a top-level field called `com.r3.corda.demo.TestState`.

 Example JSON would look like this: